 The Bad: Biases and Untrustworthy Information

 The anonymity that Reddit offers, though liberating, can sometimes mask the truth and give way to misleading narratives.
-That’s why it is crucial that residency reddit is approached with a keen eye and cautious standpoint; the same is true for all important components of any educational endeavours, such as MCAT prep, as guidance and information can be easily taken out of context or completely biased.
+That’s why it is crucial that residency Reddit is approached with a keen eye and cautious standpoint; the same is true for all important components of any educational endeavors, such as MCAT prep, as guidance and information can be easily taken out of context or completely biased.

 Misinformation and Anonymity Challenges